 What have I been musing about this week—what has been my act of worship and sacrifice?

-*Canada Day 150 weekend:) I feel privileged to live in a country where we still have freedom to live the life openly that God has called us to live.
-God keep our land, glorious and free…
+- I feel privileged to live in a country where we still have freedom to live openly the life that God has called us to live.
+However, many things have changed in our culture in the past four years and so we are praying that God will keep our land glorious and free.

 *The rhythms of life as I contemplate doing the next right thing over and over every day, and choosing what counts for eternity.